bequietnoname/password/README.md

-# Generat a password and past to clipboard
+# Generate a password and past to clipboard